felleslosninger/docs/_docs/Maskinporten/maskinporten_func_european_eseals.md

 The client asks Maskinporten for an access token, and that token is then used in subsequent calls to the API.
 See details below.

 The client must hold a valid certicate for electronic seal issued by an [approved Trust Service Provider listed on the EU Trust List](https://eidas.ec.europa.eu/efda/trust-services/browse/eidas/tls/search/type?step=3&searchCriteria=eyJzZXJ2aWNlU2NvcGUiOiJBTEwiLCJjb3VudHJ5Q29kZXMiOlsiQVQiLCJCRSIsIkJHIiwiSFIiLCJDWSIsIkNaIiwiREsiLCJFRSIsIkZJIiwiRlIiLCJERSIsIkVMIiwiSFUiLCJJUyIsIklFIiwiSVQiLCJMViIsIkxJIiwiTFQiLCJMVSIsIk1UIiwiTkwiLCJOTyIsIlBMIiwiUFQiLCJSTyIsIlNLIiwiU0kiLCJFUyIsIlNFIiwiVUsiXSwic2VydmljZUxlZ2FsVHlwZXMiOlsiUV9DRVJUX0VTRUFMIiwiQ0VSVF9FU0VBTCJdfQ%3D%3D).
 Some APIs may requied this certificate to be **qualified** (highest security requirements).
+If the certificate is qualified and from a service provider on the list, you are guaranteed that the certificate meets the requirements.
+If it is not, you need to make sure that the root certificate is listed as a trust service in the Trust Service Provider list.
+[The European Commission offers a validation service](https://ec.europa.eu/digital-building-blocks/DSS/webapp-demo/certificate-validation) if you are unsure and want to test if your certificate meets the requirements.

 **Note that a listed Provider normally offers multiple certificate services, normally coming from different certificate chains / roots, and only some of these services/roots are listed on the EU Trust List.**